JesperNaarttijarvi/DATX02-Vehicle-Automation/computerVision/README.md

 To change the **bitrate** of a video.
 Run `ffmpeg -i input.mp4 -b 1000000 output.mp4` where -b 1000000 is the desired bitrate in bytes/sec <br/><br/>
 To **compress** a video.
 Run `ffmpeg -i input.mp4 -vcodec libx265 -crf 24 output.mp4` where libx265 is the compress algorithm and -crf 24 is how much it should compress it. <br/><br/>
 To change resolution.
 Run `ffmpeg -i input.avi -vf scale=1280:720 output.avi` where scale=x:y is the scale <br/><br/>
+ffmpeg -ss 00:00:30.0 -i input.wmv -c copy -t 00:00:10.0 output.wmv

 <br/>
 Computer MT14 size: RAM: 32GiB | CPU i5-7600 CPU @ 3.50GHz | GPU GP106

+To download images with labels for Traffic sign and traffic light, objective is to train and limit the max images to 10k `python3 main.py downloader --classes 'Traffic sign' 'Traffic light' --type_csv train --limit 10000`